of Rochester students study what they love

 Create a MyROC.

-Create a MyROC account and complete a Part I Application.
+Create a MyROC account by completing a Part I Application.

 CHOOSE AN APP.